Bram-dc/hbv-bcell-scrnaseq/README.md

 Gastroenterology and Hepatology at Erasmus MC.
 I am also grateful to Dwin Grashof for his weekly feedback during the group meetings.
 Finally, I want to thank the Boonstra laboratory for generating the single-cell data analyzed here, as well as everyone involved in sample collection and sequencing.

-During this thesis, I have used a large language model (Claude Opus, Anthropic) in combination with an inline AI-driven grammar check (Grammarly) to assist with drafting and editing the text and to give suggestions for clarity and language.
-It has also assisted in writing and debugging parts of the analysis code.
-It was not used to generate the underlying data or results.
-It has also been used to quickly identify genes of interest from large sets of outputs.
-I reviewed and revised these results before using them in the analysis.